 Chair:

 Dr Clive Chijioke Nwonka is Associate Professor in Film, Culture and Society in the School of European Languages, Culture and Society within UCL’s Faculty of the Arts and Humanities, and Professor in Practice at the British Film Institute.
 Nwonka’s scholarship broadly centres on race and the humanities.
 He is the author of the books Black Boys: The Social Aesthetics of British Urban Film (2023), Black Arsenal (2024) and the co-author of the forthcoming book Race and Racism in the Creative and Cultural Industries (2026).
-He is Academic in Residence for the V&A East’s Music is Black.
+He is UCL Academic-in-Residence for the new East Bank Festival.